Fortran terminal ISO standard

 If stderr goes to file fort.0

-If your stderr from error_unit gets written to a file fort.0 instead of being printed to screen, this is a sure indication that you’re open(u)ing a file without first setting a value for u.
+If stderr from error_unit gets written to a file fort.0 instead of being printed to screen, this is a sure indication of open(u)ing a file without first setting a value for u.

-Unless needing to persist a file opening between calls of a function/subroutine, you should normally open a file with newunit.
+Unless needing to persist a file opening between calls of a function/subroutine, normally open a file with newunit.

 program myfile